eclipse-archived/ceylon-lang.org/documentation/tour/inheritance.md

 ---
 layout: tour
-title: Tour of Ceylon&#58; Inheritance and Refinement (Overloading)
+title: Tour of Ceylon&#58; Inheritance and Refinement
 tab: documentation
 author: Emmanuel Bernard
 ---

 # #{page.title}

+This is the third leg of the Tour of Ceylon.
+In the [previous leg](../classes) you learned about classes.
+In this leg you're going to learn about *inheritance* and *refinement* (known as overloading in some other languages).

 ## Inheritance and refinement

 In object-oriented programming, we often replace conditionals (`if`, and especially `switch`) with subtyping.
 Indeed, according to some folks, this is what makes a program object-oriented.
-Let's try refactoring the `Hello` class from Part 2 into two classes, with two different implementations of greeting:
+Let's try refactoring the `Hello` class [from the previous leg of the tour](../classes) into two classes, with two different implementations of greeting:

 <!-- lang: ceylon -->
     doc "A default greeting"